Alaska Veterans' and Pioneers' Home - Palmer Alaska

 Alaska Veterans' And Pioneers' Home - Accommodation Options:

-Alaska Veterans' And Pioneers' Home includes multiple senior living options to older adults, including:
+Alaska Veterans' And Pioneers' Home provides a number of housing options to senior citizens, including:

 - Shared apartments